HippotamusZz/BlenderToolsShelfUI/README.md

 ## Installation

-1. Download the latest release from the [GitHub Releases](https://github.com/HippotamusZz/BlenderToolsShelftUI/releases) page.
+1. Download the latest release from the  [GitHub Releases page.](https://github.com/HippotamusZz/BlenderToolsShelftUI/releases) page.
 2. Unzip: Extract the contents of the downloaded ZIP/RAR file.
 3. In Blender, go to `Edit` -> `Preferences` -> `Add-ons`.
 4. Click `Install` and select `HPTM_ToolsShelfUI.py` file.